“How are you?” in Tunisian Arabic

 (Editor’s note: Although Chnahwelek? is the indigenous way to ask “How are you?”
-What is also highly popular, and understood by the vast majority of Tunisians, but the most spoken phrase in this context is Ça va?, which has the same meaning, and is a derivative of French)
+What is also highly popular, and understood by the vast majority of Tunisian speakers, the more common phrase in this context is Ça va?, which has the same meaning, and is a derivative of French)

 Listen to this question pronounced (audio)

 Examples in sentences or statements